jokvar/bombgoboomman/SignalRWebPack/Docs/readme.txt

 	having received this, the client starts sending inputs to the server. this is the official start of the session.
 }

+//notes
+we are ignoring disconnects and keepalives in general. fuck it